nuxeo/FunkLoad/doc/source/faq.rst

    # build the report with fl-build-report, it supports the results merging

-How to accept gzip content encoding ?
+How can I accept gzip content encoding ?
 ---------------------------------------

 You just need to add the appropriate header::